wallytutor/WallyToolbox.jl/docs/src/Teaching/Elmer/MATC.md

 ## Function definitions

-The syntax of the function definition is similar to that of Fortran but without an `end` statement and is given below.
+The syntax of the function definition is similar to that of Julia and is given below.
+The function body is enclosed by braces.
+Instead of using a `return` statement, the resulting value is attributed to a variable named after the function with a leading underscore.
 Notice the `!` denoting comments in the description of the function.

 ```Fortran
 function name(arg1, arg2, ...)